cabraham/Books/designingdataintensiveapplications.md

 #### Zookeeper
 Implements total order broadcast (and hence consensus), but also some other properties
-- Linearizable atomic operations - whicn can be used to implement a lock
+- Linearizable atomic operations - which can be used to implement a lock
 - Total ordering of operations - used to implement fencing tokens to prevent clients from conflicting with each other
 - Failure detection - long-lived connections with heartbeats are used to determine if nodes are alive.
 If the session times out, ZK can release locks held by the node
 - Change notifications - allows a client to read locks and values that were created by another client but also watches for changes.
 Can be used to find out when a client joins the cluster or fails due to session timeout